carlopeano/TensorFlow/README.md

 # What's new in TensorFlow 2.0
+(Part of the course of "Tools for Data Science" - Week 2 - Lab)

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them: